AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     In Topology Replay, CoPilot shows what changed in your environment and when it changed.
 CoPilot shows when route, credential, and other metrics in your cloud network constructs have changed over time.
 A timeline panel shows you all of the changes (as change sets) that were recorded over the last month.
 You can analyze the additions, modifications, and deletions recorded in each change set.
 You can delete change sets when you no longer need them.

+You access Topology in CoPilot by going to Home > Networking > Topology or typing Topology in the navigation search.

+You can click the New Topology Experience toggle to see a new version of the map introduced in CoPilot release 3.0.0.

 Highlights of Topology capabilities
 -------------------------------------